 Check out the video: “The Braids”

 Right off the bat, if you like “river” itself, love hunting it for ducks and geese, and that’s specifically what you’re looking for, you likely won’t find a better chunk of flatwater than “The Braids”.
 Furthermore, even if you don’t have a desire to hunt right on it, you still won’t find many private hunting lands possessing pieces of Western Nebraska’s famed North Platte River any more suitable for roosting waterfowl… particularly Canada geese!
 This is due to its character.
 A locally-raised person who worked years ago for a large cattle operation, and had to run an airboat up and down the river as part of his duties, said that it was always difficult to get through this particular section of the North Platte.
 Why?
 Because it was so spread into different channels and therefore; very shallow… “sandbars everywhere”.
 Perfect!!!
 If you are already a river hunter, you know what you look for – shallow and slower “decoy” water… it’s “gold”!
 Years ago, there was far more of this as the Platte system made its way across the plains.
 However, as time has passed, and flows have changed, this spreading out has decreased and is harder to find.
 But the Braids epitomizes it still.
-With two larger main channels, plus multiple smaller ones, it offers great diversity and meander that can provide protection from winds of many directions.
+With two larger main channels, plus multiple smaller ones, it offers not only the perfect decoy water, but also great diversity and meander that can provide protection from winds of many directions.

 Corn: In addition to tremendous river qualities, The Braids has approx. 284 of its acres irrigated under 3 center pivots!
 This is significant because there has been a moratorium on new wells in the North Platte River Valley since 2002.
 Currently planted in corn, to ask any locals who drive by, these circles have geese on them almost every day during December, January, and into February, and a HUGE amount at that!
 Of course, whitetail deer, ringneck pheasants, and Merriam’s turkeys respond to the magnetism of high carbohydrates as well!
 So, if you like field hunting, or want crops for income, or just a food source to draw game, it’s hard to beat corn, everything loves it, and The Braids has plenty!